bios62/cegal-ws1502/README.md

 The Arduino does not have a speed sensor, and the REST API used is /wsapi/temp that supplements the logdata record with the most recent value from the current_speed table.
 During the lab, current_speed may be changed to generate different values in the logdata table with the simulator

 `python simulate.py --url https://<myadb url>/ords/user25/wsapi/temp --speed 75`

-or curls:
+or curl:

 'curl -X-POST -d '{"current_speed":75}' -H '{"Content Type":"application/json"}' https:://<your ATP URL>/ords/<your username>/wsapi/speed`

+or run the python script [](files/)getprediction.pyton

 As an alternative to usage of an Arduino, a python script is supplied to interactively update the logtable with the /wsapi/tempkmh API